 Overall, the most common causes of easy bleeding include

-Hemophilia A and hemophilia B ( Hemophilia) are hereditary disorders in which the body does not make enough of one of the clotting factors.
+Hemophilia Hemophilia Hemophilia is a hereditary bleeding disorder caused by a deficiency in one of two blood clotting factors: factor VIII or factor IX.
+Several different gene abnormalities can cause the disorder... read more is a hereditary disorder in which the body does not make enough of one of the clotting factors.
 People have excessive bleeding into deep tissues such as muscles, joints, and the back of the abdominal cavity, usually following minor trauma.
 Bleeding may occur in the brain, which can be fatal.

-Uncommonly, certain disorders trigger the clotting system throughout the body.
+Certain disorders trigger the clotting system throughout the body.
 Instead of causing blood clots everywhere, platelets and clotting factors are quickly used up and bleeding occurs.
-This disorder, called disseminated intravascular coagulation (DIC---see see Disseminated Intravascular Coagulation (DIC)), can be triggered by many conditions, including severe infections, severe injury, labor and delivery, and certain cancers.
-People with DIC are usually already in a hospital.
+This process, called disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation is a condition in which small blood clots develop throughout the bloodstream, blocking small blood vessels.
+The increased clotting depletes the platelets... read more (DIC), can be triggered by many conditions, including severe infections, severe injury, labor and delivery, and certain cancers.
+People with DIC are often already in a hospital.
 They bleed excessively from needle punctures and often have significant digestive tract bleeding.

 Doctors first try to establish whether the person's symptoms actually represent easy or excessive bleeding.
 If so, they look for possible causes.
 The following information can help people know when to see a doctor and help them know what to expect during the evaluation.

 In people with easy bruising or bleeding, certain symptoms and characteristics are cause for concern.
 They include